sgnd/sgnd/README.md

 # Hi there 👋

-My name is Sugeng Agung Suganda.
-I'm the DevOps Engineer Lead with 2 years experience at **PT.
-Mejik Utama Sugiharta** (https://mejik.id), a company that makes solutions for backend and frontend developer to create software with easy.
+My name is Sugeng Agung Suganda, DevOps Engineer Lead with 2 years experience at **PT.
+Mejik Utama Sugiharta** (https://mejik.id), a company that makes solutions for backend and frontend developer to create software with ease.

 Here are a few applications:
 - https://microgen.id